What's in Milford Haven?

 Sailing is a popular pastime in Milford Haven with a marina and all its support services replacing the once massive fishing fleet.

-Where there was once a commercial quayside there are now cafés, restaurants and smart shops, with a ten pin bowling alley called Phoenix Bowl and an indoor play area on the western side of the marina.
+Where there was once a commercial quayside there are now cafés, restaurants and smart shops on the Milford Waterfront with a ten pin bowling alley called Phoenix Bowl and an indoor play area on the western side of the marina.

 The seafaring history of Milford Haven can be seen in the local museum, housed in one of the oldest buildings in the town; the old whale oil storage building built in 1797.